Last updated 19th May, 2025

 Removing damp entirely is the best step to take once you spot signs that may cause issues.
 Leaving small areas of damp may seem harmless, but these small areas can become large and hazardous issues over time.

 A small crack or dark spot on a wall could result in a crumbling and unsteady wall if the damp is left to become severe.
-Damp-proofing costs vary depending on the extent of the damp, and the type of damp you are dealing with.
+Damp-proofing costs vary depending on the extent of the damp and the type of damp you are dealing with.

 If you are struggling with excess condensation in your home, you may wish to install a ventilation system to combat this.
-Ventilation for small issues cost on average £16.50, for a control vent which allows the water vapour a means to escape.
+Ventilation for small issues costs on average £16.50, for a control vent which allows the water vapour a means to escape.

 However, if your home is suffering from extreme condensation, you may be looking at paying up to £200 to install a ventilator, or £280-£2000 to apply a new damp-proof course to each wall, depending on the size of your home.